Qiandeng

 Qiandeng (千灯 (千燈, Qiāndēng, one thousand lamps)) is a town in Kunshan, Suzhou, Jiangsu, China.
 As of 2018, it has 12 residential communities and 16 villages under its administration.
 It is located 15 kilometers south of Kunshan city and borders Qingpu District, Shanghai on its east side.
-Qiandeng has an area of 84km2 and a population of about 130,000 people.
+Qiandeng has an area of 84 km2 and a population of about 130,000.

 Qiandeng has a rich cultural heritage.
 It was the native place of Gu Jian, the founder of Kunqu.
 It was also the birthplace of the famous Ming dynasty writer Gu Yanwu.
 Qiandeng is now a national historical and cultural town in China, as well as a national 4A grade scenic destination.

 History

 Qiandeng was called Qiandun (千墩 (one thousand pier)) since the Ming dynasty.
 It was renamed Qiandun village in 1910, established as a township in 1950, and changed to its present name in 2003.

 Gu Jian Museum

 Gu Jian Museum commemorates Gu Jian (顧堅, fl.
 14th century?), the founder of Kunqu.
 It is located at the west bank of Qiandeng river.